tj5miniop/Seabreeze-OS-OCI/README.md

 [![build-ublue](https://github.com/ublue-os/startingpoint/actions/workflows/build.yml/badge.svg)](https://github.com/ublue-os/startingpoint/actions/workflows/build.yml)

+This is the OFFICIAL GitHub Repository ofr Seabreeze OS, which is now based on fedora insted of Arch

 This is a constantly updating template repository for creating [a native container image](https://fedoraproject.org/wiki/Changes/OstreeNativeContainerStable) designed to be customized however you want.
 GitHub will build your image for you, and then host it for you on [ghcr.io](https://github.com/features/packages).
 You then just tell your computer to boot off of that image.
 GitHub keeps 90 days worth image backups for you, thanks Microsoft!

 For more info, check out the [uBlue homepage](https://universal-blue.org/) and the [main uBlue repo](https://github.com/ublue-os/main/)